jonzz02/serial-supply-chain/README.md

 - `distance_to_central`: L1 distance to centralized optimum.
 - `s1_conv_time`, `s2_conv_time`: Round at which each agent converged (if applicable).

-### Plots (from experiment runner)

-In `figures/`: e.g. learning curves, convergence comparison, regret, final-action scatter, algorithm heatmaps, best-response curves, deviation incentives.
-Exact set depends on the runner.

-### Plots from `analyze_results.py`
+### Plots

-In the analysis `--output_dir`: convergence overview, convergence speed, by grid size, outcome by prior/init, solution quality, mechanism effects, algorithm deep-dive, summary dashboard.
+Generated in `figures/` inside the output directory.
+Includes convergence heatmaps by algorithm pair, regret heatmaps, convergence by grid size, convergence time, convergence by prior/init, convergence by cooperation mode, solution quality, time distribution, and factor importance.

 ---